ActianCorp/zeenea-platform-docs/docs/zeenea-filters.md

 ### is null

-The operation "is null" checks if the criteria have no value.
+The operation `is null` checks if the criteria have no value.
 It doesn’t have a second element.

 #### Example